sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 <!-- expect(array).toEqual([0, 1, 2, 3, 4, 5, 6, 7, 8, 9]) -->

-This [wonderful one-liner](https://stackoverflow.com/a/33352604/1973105) fills an array with numbers from 0 to 9. `Array(10)` creates an array with 10 _empty_ items, then the `keys()` method returns the keys (numbers from 0 to 9) as an iterator, which we then convert into a plain array using the spread syntax.
+This [wonderful one-liner](https://stackoverflow.com/a/33352604/1973105) fills an array with numbers from 0 to 9. `Array(10)` creates an array with 10 _empty_ elements, then the `keys()` method returns the keys (numbers from 0 to 9) as an iterator, which we then convert into a plain array using the spread syntax.
 Exploding head emoji...

 ```js
 const array = [];